Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Monofocal Lens Price and Insurance Options

-Cataract surgery using a basic monofocal IOL is usually covered by Medicare, Medicaid, and most major insurance companies.7 For patients paying out of pocket, the costs can vary often from $2000-$3000 per eye depending on various factors such as location and type of surgery facility.8,9 Premium IOLs are not covered by insurance and the patient may be responsible for all or part of the costs.
+Cataract surgery using a basic monofocal IOL is usually covered by Medicare, Medicaid, and most major insurance companies.7 For patients paying out of pocket, the monofocal lens price can vary often from $2000-$3000 per eye depending on various factors such as location and type of surgery facility.8,9 Premium IOLs are not covered by insurance and the patient may be responsible for all or part of the costs.

 It is important to understand your insurance benefit and what it covers towards the surgery.
 Once you decide where you will have the surgery and what IOL you will go with, you may want to contact your insurance company to determine your specific benefits.
-The surgery center staff should be able to assist you.
+The surgery center staff should be able to assist you and answer all your questions.

 References